 This is the part that matters most.
 On-time payment history carries more weight than fancy product features.
 For a card, the cleanest habit is usually to pay the statement balance in full so credit building does not quietly turn into interest charges.
 For a loan, the job is even simpler: never let the payment go late.

 Autopay, calendar reminders, or both can help if you are worried about missing a due date.
+If you use autopay, connect it to an account that will actually have the money available when the payment pulls.
 If you still feel unsure about whether paying in full will build credit just as well, read Can You Build Credit Without Paying Interest on a Credit Card?.

 Step 6: Keep Card Balances Low Enough That the Limit Still Looks Open